-Welcome to Gorilla FAQ page!
+Welcome to the Gorilla FAQ page!
 Here you will find answers to most frequently asked questions regarding Gorilla Product, Online Timing Accuracy, My Account Settings and more.
 Navigate through the menu to the left to find more information on each topic.

 If you are looking for Gorilla Legal Documents, information about Ethics Application, GDPR Complience, Data Protection and Security etc. visit our Due Diligence page.